 If you use backing tracks, you might not need a separate click track

-This will only apply to a small number of music genres and for live performances, but if your band uses a backing track that has a very strong and pronounced rhythm then that might actually serve as a metronome.
+This will only apply to a smaller number of music genres and for live performances, but if your band uses a backing track that has a very strong and pronounced rhythm then that might serve as a metronome.

 However, this might need a lot of practice before performing!
 Even with backing tracks that include a heavy rhythm, there are often break-down sections that don’t include these.